Dual-Model Adversarial Methodology

 2. The Hazard of Single-Model Reliance

 Every large language model possesses characteristic biases, preferred explanatory styles, and systematic blind spots.
 When a single model drafts, revises, and validates theoretical content, its particular failure modes remain invisible throughout the entire process.
-Errors that cohere with the model's internal priors feel natural; claims that violate them get flagged.
-The result is self consistent hallucination—output that appears rigorous precisely because it has been filtered through a single lens.
+Errors that cohere with the model’s internal priors feel natural; claims that violate them get flagged.
+The result is self-consistent hallucination—output that appears rigorous precisely because it has been filtered through a single lens.

 This problem intensifies in non-standard theoretical frameworks like PrimerField Theory, where conventional physics assumptions cannot be imported uncritically.
-A single model will tend to smooth contradictions between PF claims and standard physics, either by unconsciously importing mainstream assumptions or by generating plausible sounding but unfounded reconciliations.
+A single model will tend to smooth contradictions between PF claims and standard physics, either by unconsciously importing mainstream assumptions or by generating plausible-sounding but unfounded reconciliations.

-3.1 ChatGPT: Constraint Enforcement and Hostile Review
+3.2 ChatGPT: Constraint Enforcement and Hostile Review

 In the PF workflow, ChatGPT functions as the primary constraint enforcement mechanism.
 Its observed strengths include: long context retention across multiple revision cycles, reliable detection of canon violations even when those violations are rhetorically polished, systematic terminology policing, identification of scope creep and hidden assumptions, and the capacity for genuine hostile read review.
-Canon, in this context, means locked constraint documents controlled by the human author that define what claims are permitted and what terminology is binding.

 The term ‘hostile read’ requires definition: it means assuming every claim is potentially false and actively seeking internal inconsistencies, unstated dependencies, and logical gaps—rather than reading charitably to understand intent.
 When instructed to perform hostile read review, ChatGPT executes that instruction with useful literalism.
 It flags violations of explicitly stated constraints even when the violating passage sounds reasonable.
 This makes ChatGPT well suited for final quality assurance, adversarial audit, and canon lock-in—the point at which theoretical claims become binding on all subsequent work.
 Hostile read does not, however, perform empirical validation, verify domain truth claims, or assess correspondence with external reality; it operates strictly on internal consistency.

-4. The Dual-Model Adversarial Loop
+4. The Three-Phase Adversarial Loop

-5. Why This Method Produces Stronger Theory
+5. Why This Method Produces Stronger Theoretical Documentation

 Error visibility through disagreement.
 When two models with different behavioral tendencies reach different conclusions, the disagreement localizes the problem.
 Either one model has violated a constraint, one model has introduced an unintended interpretation, or the original formulation was genuinely ambiguous.
 All three outcomes produce actionable information.